• Skip to primary navigation

 3 - Pecan Oil

 We found pecan oil to be a stellar swap for hazelnut oil.
-Its rich flavor elevates any dish.
-We use it one for one, just like we'd use hazelnut oil.
+Its rich flavor improves any dish.

 Pecan oil has this way of making flavors pop.
 We keep a bottle within reach for those times we feel like mixing things up.